-7. This Act and associated Regulations sets out a range of Local Authority functions which must be delegated to Integration Authorities along with a range of additional functions that may be delegated.
+8. The Act and associated Regulations sets out a range of Local Authority functions which must be delegated to Integration Authorities along with a range of additional functions that may be delegated.
 Where references to local authorities occur in this guidance, they apply to the delegated functions that are applicable, that have been passed to the Integration Authority.

-Annex 3 provides a list of other organisations this guidance has been sent for information.
+Annex 4 provides a list of other organisations who have also received a copy of this guidance.